diffbot/knowledge-net/README.md

 # KnowledgeNet

 KnowledgeNet is a benchmark dataset for the task of automatically populating a knowledge base (Wikidata) with facts expressed in natural language text on the web.
-KnowledgeNet provides text exhaustively annotated with facts, thus enabling the holistic end-to-end evaluation of **knowledge base population systems (KBP)** as a whole, unlike previous benchmarks that are more suitable for the evaluation of individual subcomponents (e.g., entity linking, relation extraction).
+KnowledgeNet provides text exhaustively annotated with facts, thus enabling the holistic end-to-end evaluation of **knowledge base population systems** as a whole, unlike previous benchmarks that are more suitable for the evaluation of individual subcomponents (e.g., entity linking, relation extraction).

 For instance, the dataset contains text expressing the fact ([Gennaro Basile](https://www.wikidata.org/wiki/Q1367602); RESIDENCE; [Moravia](https://www.wikidata.org/wiki/Q43266)), in the passage:
 "Gennaro Basile was an Italian painter, born in Naples but active in the German-speaking countries.
 He settled at Brünn, in Moravia, and lived about 1756..."